Make Trouble, Watch Things Happen

 “My man enjoyed getting to know both of you,” Dr. B. said.
-“He lost track of time, time’s relative, the East knew that before the West.
-Dr. David Campbell, so nice to finally meet you.
-Call me AJ.”
+“He loses track of time, time’s relative, the East knew that before the West.
+Dr. David Campbell, so nice to finally meet you.”

 “I don’t worry about catching any germs from you, Elise,” Dr. B. said.
 “Cold adult beverages anyone?”

-Elise shook her head.
+Sheraton shook her head.
 “I have to return to the airport soon and get our patient.
-You forget that?”
+You forgot that?”

 “I’m still nauseous from the heat,” Campbell said.
 “Just more water please.”

-While Elise and AJ talked animatedly about treatment protocols, acronyms and numbers making their conversation incomprehensible, his mind drifted to Dr. Julia Malone, her clean skin that smelled like soap, somewhere, somehow, with him on a bright blue day at a barbeque with beef brisket and cornbread, drinking cold beers as the evening set in.
+While Elise and AJ talked animatedly about incomprehensible treatment protocols, acronyms and numbers, his mind drifted to Dr. Malone, her clean skin that smelled like soap, somewhere, somehow, with him on a bright blue day at a barbeque with beef brisket and cornbread, drinking cold beers as the evening sun set.

 “Pay attention, David,” Elise chided him.